Skip to Main Content

 I expect to publish [number] peer-reviewed journal articles based on the research directed under this grant.
 Sample journals in my field that are possible places for publication include : [journals].
 Article processing charges for these journals currently range in cost from [$xx.xx-$xx.xx].
 Therefore, I am requesting [$xx.xx] in funding to cover the expected APC costs for peer-reviewed journal articles from this grant.

-UNCW’s Research Development Office and Sponsored Programs and Research Compliance can help support more in-depth discussions about grants.
+UNCW’s Research Development Office and Sponsored Programs and Research Compliance can support more in-depth discussions about grants.

 In the past, UNCW Library has offered limited funding to defray APC costs for UNCW-affiliated authors seeking to publish open access.
 The library’s Open Access Publishing Fund is currently inactive as we consider how best to invest in sustainable open access models.